nlbrown2/CppBuildSystem/README.md

 ## Features
 * Automatic header file scanning
    * Will scan all ```#include "Example.h"``` headers for each target.
-This scanning includes scanning all includes as well.
+Every included file is also scanned to build out the full dependency tree.
 Therefore, if a header nested layers deep is changed, all corresponding object files will be rebuilt as well as the executable being relinked.
 * Automatically uses a process pool as large as the number of cores on the current machine.
 * Customizable and simple compilation and link commands.
     * The Buildfile syntax is intended to be easy and intuitive to use.
 It is still a work in progress, but currently should cover basic use cases.